pantheon-systems/documentation/source/content/plugins-known-issues.md

 ## [Wordfence](https://wordpress.org/plugins/wordfence/)

-**Issue 1:** Enabling the Live Traffic tracking feature within Wordfence sends cookies which conflict with platform-level page caching.

-**Solution:** Disable Wordfence-generated cookies by disabling Live Traffic within the Wordfence options page.
-See the  [WordPress support forum](https://wordpress.org/support/topic/wfvt-cookie?replies=5) for details.

-**Issue 2:** The Wordfence firewall expects specific write access to `wp-content/wflogs` during activation.
+**Issue 1:** The Wordfence firewall expects specific write access to `wp-content/wflogs` during activation.
 Adding a symlink does not mitigate this, so using the Wordfence firewall is not supported on the platform.
 This has been [reported as an issue](https://wordpress.org/support/topic/write-logs-to-the-standard-file-path/) within the plugin support forum.

-**Issue 3:** The Wordfence firewall installs a file called `.user.ini` that includes `wordfence-waf.php` from the absolute path which uses the application container's ID.
+**Issue 2:** The Wordfence firewall installs a file called `.user.ini` that includes `wordfence-waf.php` from the absolute path which uses the application container's ID.
 These paths will change from time to time due to routine platform maintenance.
 When a container is migrated and when this plugin is deployed to another environment the absolute path is no longer valid resulting in a WSOD.
 This has been [reported as an issue](https://wordpress.org/support/topic/set-auto_prepend_file-path-relatively/) within the plugin support forum.

 ___